Veteran Job Search

 In combat, I can be an expert marksman sniper, but if I am wearing Black camo in a snow environment, I am going to stick out.
-In the job search, my resume is my weapon, the words on that resume is the equivalent to the ammunition I use is for a specific mission.
+In the job search, my resume is my weapon, the words on that resume are the equivalent to the ammunition I use is for a specific mission.
 The way I visibly present myself is part of my camouflage.

 I recently had coffee with a veteran about his job search.
 He is a very likable guy.
 Smiles a lot, articulate, and easy to get along with.
-Dressed appropriate to the industry and the times.
+Dressed appropriately for the industry and the times.
 On the surface, he has all the qualities needed to get hired.
 His problem was that his resume still sounded like he was in the military.
 It would have been a great resume if he was applying for another military position, but he isn’t.
 After we discussed his resume and what companies are looking for he exclaimed “I get it!
 You are not looking to hire a soldier you are looking to hire a Project Manager”.
 Bingo.
 He hit the nail on the head.
 We are looking for a manager, not a soldier.
 I think that being good at one makes you good at the other, but there is a time and a place for each.

 His resume listed his military accomplishments using military terminology and gave the impression that he was still in the military.
 My subconscious radar wondered if he could make the transition.
 The job description is looking for a set of “corporate” skill sets, but he described his accomplishments in “military speak”.
 The trick is to list the accomplishments so that they RELATE to the job description.
 How he presents his accomplishments and what he was applying for, although highly related, are two very different perspectives.